ThomasMertes/seed7/src/read_me.txt

             used.

   os_pclose: Function to be used instead of pclose() under the
              target operating system.
 If not defined pclose() is used.

   DEFINE_WGETENV: Defined when an own implementation of wgetenv
                   should be used.

   os_getenv: Function to be used instead of getenv() under the
              target operating system.
 If not defined getenv() is used.

+  os_setenv: Function to be used instead of setenv() under the
+             target operating system.
+If not defined setenv() is used.

   FILENO_WORKS_FOR_NULL: TRUE, when the fileno() function works
                          for NULL and returns -1.